forcedotcom/salesforcedx-vscode/.github/PULL_REQUEST_TEMPLATE.md

 # feat
-**if this is a feature work, please contact the technical writer to review for PR title** PR title template: feat:<description of feature work should be reviewed>
+**if this is a feature work, please contact the technical writer to review this PR title** PR title template: feat:<description of feature work should be reviewed>
 PR body template: